nus-cs2103-AY2021S1/ip/docs/README.md

 Graphical User Interface (GUI) is added for better user accessibility.

 The 3 types of tasks supported are Todo, Event, and Deadline task.
-1. Todo tasks has no date and time included.
+1. Todo task has no date and time included.
 2. Event task has a date and time which roughly indicate when the task should be done.
 3. Deadline task has a date and time which state when the task should be done by.